Society of St Columba’s Forest Garden

 All three layers improve soil quality through maintaining soil covering, encouraging detritivores, and maintaining nutrient balance.
 The variety of root structures penetrating the soil prevent soil erosion.
 The whole forest garden is a carbon sink.
 Its complexity and dynamism in design increases its resilience to climate change and genetic diversity is encouraged in the plants as the forest garden will contain multiple varieties of the same species; the garden’s complexity and genetic diversity helps prevent diseases and pests.

-The Society of St Columba’s forest garden will be a spiritual outworking of the community, namely an active investment into creating, nurturing, and sustaining the natural world in all its diversity.
+The Society of St Columba’s forest garden is a spiritual practice for the community, namely an active investment into creating, nurturing, and sustaining the natural world in all its diversity.
 God is present in nature, and since we cannot rewild our site, the forest garden is the closest we will come to creating a self-sustaining ecosystem.
 God calls us to be stewards of creation, and a forest garden is one of the best ways to look after all aspects of creation, from the insignificant woodlouse to the mighty oak to the humans that plant it.

 The community will have to maintain the forest garden.
 Although, by design, it can sustain itself, crops must be harvested, weeds pulled up (though not often), paths maintained, coppicing done to allow light to certain areas, and more work that I can’t think of right now!
 This project will be one that everybody can take pride in because of the work needed, but also because of the beauty it will bring to the site.
 Many community days can revolve around the forest garden, from planting to weeding, jam making to basket weaving, school trips, prayers, harvesting, tie dye, bonfires etc.

-A forest garden will be a fantastic asset to the Society of St Columba.
+A forest garden will be a fantastic asset to St Columba’s Community Farm.
 It encompasses all that our community stands for – self sufficiency, community, conservation, education, and retreat.
-The benefits of a forest garden vastly outnumber any drawbacks and, in my opinion, our land is crying out for one.
+The benefits of a forest garden vastly outnumber any drawbacks and, in our opinion, our land is crying out for one.